fontlos/FengruCup-template/Readme.md

 - `subtitle`: subtitle of the paper, can be left blank, no need to manually write out dashes
 - `header`: content of the header of the paper
 - `author`: the author is added even though it should be left blank or `none` according to the Fengru Cup rule.
-- `abstract_CN`: Chinese abstract, just put it in brackets, the content is the same as the main text, the same as the following `abstract_EN`.
+- `abstract-CN`: Chinese abstract, just put it in brackets, the content is the same as the main text, the same as the following `abstract-EN`.
-- `keyword_CN`: Chinese keyword, fill in the middle bracket directly, separated by comma, the same as the following `keyword_EN`
+- `keyword-CN`: Chinese keyword, fill in the middle bracket directly, separated by comma, the same as the following `keyword-EN`
 - `bibliography-file`: the bibliography file is a `.bib` file, see below and `refs.bib` in the root of the repository
 - `bibliography-title`: Bibliography Page title
 - `bibliography-style`: Bibliography style
-- `auto_num_title`: auto numbering title according to Fengru Cup's specification, enabled by default, you can also disable this feature to manually number the titles if you need to.
+- `auto-num-title`: auto numbering title according to Fengru Cup's specification, enabled by default, you can also disable this feature to manually number the titles if you need to.

 ### Styling instructions